Winston Churchill, alien hunter

-The essay is titled "Are We Alone in the Universe?" and it comes in at 11 pages.
-In it, he discusses the idea that, given how large space is, the idea that there are no other planets hosting life seems unlikely; and that planets need to be not so far from their host star that they are too cold nor so close that they are too hot for life, what is now known as the habitable zone.
+The essay is titled "Are We Alone in the Universe?" and comes in at 11 pages.
+In it, he discusses how the idea that there are no other planets hosting life seems unlikely.
 He discusses the probability that other planetary systems even exist, and the possibility of interplanetary and interstellar travel.

 And in typical Churchill style, he notes, "I, for one, am not so immensely impressed by the success we are making of our civilisation here that I am prepared to think we are the only spot in this immense universe which contains living, thinking creatures, or that we are the highest type of mental and physical development which has ever appeared in the vast compass of space and time."